ancestral chart indexhome

 Jethro Delano, Abraham Russell, William Kempton, Benjamin Allen, Bartholomew Taber, Comttee

-vital records sources: Elnathan's death is recorded in the Killey Eldredge Bible (citiation below), which was also transcribed for the New Bedford published vital records.
+vital records sources: Elnathan's death is recorded in the Killey Eldredge Bible (citiation below), which was also transcribed for the New Bedford published vital records, in his 51st year.

 1. John Braginton-Smith & Duncan Oliver, Cape Cod Shore Whaling: America's First Whalemen (Charleston, SC:2008), p.
 73.